jphampton/capstone-SC-NLP/README.md

 ## Multiple Authorship

 ### Analysis
 Following Rosenthal’s approach (and in the tradition of the Federalist Papers function word analysis), I compute a 𝜒2 statistic based on bootstrapped function word counts in order to find a 95% confidence interval for a difference in function word frequency between two judges.
+This involved randomly selecting 100 opinions at random (with replacement) from a judge’s corpus, computing and storing the statistic for the batch, then repeating 1000 times, resulting in a variance list containing 1000 variance scores.
+Pairwise comparison was accomplished by approximating the distribution of the differences in variance by considering every possible pairing of variance scores (a list of 1,000 x 1,000 = 1,000,000 pairs), computing and storing their differences, and forming a 95% confidence interval by finding the 0.025 percentile and the 0.975 percentile.
+(For more detail, see Rosenthal’s paper.)

 The statistic computes the variance of the expected word counts given the independence assumptions.
-For more information, see Rosenthal’s paper.
+The general idea is that higher variance means more collaboration; the more authors who collaborate on a given text, the noisier the function word frequencies.

 ### Results